Best Bath Towels

 The main drawback to this option is the overall feel of the towels.
 We found them to be a bit stiff, especially after washing.
 "Stiff" is not exactly the adjective you want to describe the towel waiting to embrace you after a shower.
 However, these weren't the stiffest nor roughest material we tested, so in many ways, the Pizon is an averagely comfortable and soft towel.

-This set, though it didn't receive any awards, deserves a notable mention due to its overall high scores across the board.
+Though it didn't receive any awards, this set deserves a notable mention due to its overall high scores across the board.
 The Hotel and Spa Quality 6-piece Turkish Set is up there with the best of the Turkish cotton towels in this review.
 Its softness, absorption rates, and relatively fast drying time make it a great option, but it's best attributes are, by and large, its softness and comfort.

 To come up with the downsides to this set, we had to dig deep.
 The Hotel and Spa Quality Set is a fairly solid across-the-board product.
 In this sense, these towels are average in every way — neither outstanding nor poor.
 We did notice that these towels are just a little thinner than other Turkish cotton options we've tested, which takes away from their overall softness.

-Before even taking them out of the box, we could tell that the Superior Egyptian Cotton Solid Towel Set came with some seriously fluffy towels because they came in a package that was double the size of the other sets we tested.
+Before even taking them out of the box, we could tell that the Superior Egyptian Cotton Solid Towel Set came with some seriously fluffy towels because they came in a double package size other sets we tested.
 Once we unboxed these and put them to use, we were impressed by the fluffy, lofty, soft material used in constructing these towels.
 For those who want a spa-vibe for their home bathroom, the Superior towel set is for you.

 The downside to such fluffy towels is that they take ages to dry.
 The Superior Set was one of the slowest-drying towels we tested.
 Additionally, this set may not be great for warm weather use.
 Instead, we recommend using this set on cold wintery days when you want your towel to feel more like a blanket when you step out of the shower.